The second trial between Donald Trump and E. Jean Carroll is underway. Here's what to know.

 How long will the trial last?

 The trial in Manhattan is expected to last two to three days, with a fourth day possible if Trump decides to testify late in the proceedings.
-Although he is not required to, Trump is expected to attend the proceedings on at least Tuesday, despite not appearing at the previous trial in the same courtroom last May.
+Although he is not required to, Trump attended the proceedings on Tuesday, despite not appearing at the previous trial in the same courtroom last May.

 Last week, Trump's team asked the judge to delay the trial so that he could attend his mother-in-law's funeral, scheduled for Thursday.
 Kaplan denied the request, stating that a "postponement would disrupt and inconvenience prospective jurors, counsel, court staff, and security arrangements."